Flotomate/product_docs/source/change-management/cm-custom-rules.rst

    b.
 Having an assigned Technician

-You can make adding a note to a Change a compulsory thing before doing certain activities, they are:
+Admin can make adding a note to a Change a compulsory thing before doing the following activities:

+-  Reopen a change.

--  Change Category of a Change.
+-  Change Category of a change.

--  Change Location of a Change.
+-  Change Location of a change.

--  Change Department of a Change.
+-  Change Department of a change.

--  Change assigned Technician of a Change.
+-  Change assigned Technician of a change.

+-  Set a new priority.

+-  Edit a custom field.